-In recent years the stunning Central Great Barrier Reef has played second fiddle to the reefs out from Cairns and Port Douglas, but there are two great reasons to rediscover beautiful reefs such as John Brewer and Lodestone reefs.
-The 100-year old wreck of the Yongala and a new underwater installation by world-famous sculptor Jason deCaires Taylor; Museum of Underwater Art (MOUA).
+The stunning Central Great Barrier Reef often plays second fiddle to the reefs near Cairns and Port Douglas.
+But divers really should rediscover this region which includes the beautiful John Brewer and Lodestone reefs.
+Townsville also has the 100-year old wreck of the Yongala and a new underwater installation by world-famous sculptor Jason deCaires Taylor; Museum of Underwater Art (MOUA).

-Heron Island, in the Southern Great Barrier Reef, reached by helicopter or ferry from Gladstone, is famous for its spectacular coral reef and a sanctuary for a wide variety of marine life.
-Accommodation here ranges from rooms set amongst a leafy forest, to beachside rooms with immediate water access teeming with nesting turtles, reef fish, rays, reef sharks and more.
-Twenty dive sites nearby are easily accessible by boat within minutes of the jetty.
+Heron Island, in the Southern Great Barrier Reef, is famous for its spectacular coral reef and a wide variety of marine life.
+The coral cay has one resort and a marine research station tucked inside a leafy forest.
+Beachside rooms have immediate water access.
+Step off the beach and you will find a reef teeming with nesting turtles, reef fish, rays, reef sharks and more.
+Divers can access 20 sites within minutes of the jetty.

 Lady Elliot Island

 Lady Elliot Island is one of those rare gems that exist through the serendipitous combination of location and human intervention.